Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 ![XKCD (2347) "the OSS pyramid"](images/3/xkcd-pyramid.jpg)

 With this version maybe is easier to understand how a component in a business can be valuable, but in Open Source it's ignored by those entities as they are not contributing to the future of this tiny piece.
 Another short version is [Sponsoring dependencies: The next step in open source sustainability](https://humanwhocodes.com/blog/2022/06/sponsoring-dependencies-open-source-sustainability/), that makes more sense, after all every OSS project is based on other OSS projects that often don't get the deserved credits.

+[Another story is the one from Thunderbird project](https://fosdem.org/2024/schedule/event/fosdem-2024-2741-take-your-foss-project-from-surviving-to-thriving/), that changed a lot:

+>In 2012, Thunderbird was pronounced dead.
+What happened next unfolded like a fairytale, as the Thunderbird project roared back to life on the shoulders of an incredibly generous community.
+Fast-forward to the end of 2022, and Thunderbird raised an astounding $6.4 million in donations.
+Within the last 3 years, it experienced a 326% revenue increase, quadrupled its core team, visually overhauled the desktop application, and announced plans to expand to Android and iOS.

 ## How to live inside the Open Source